 Synergy to Significantly Reduce Inflammation / Shorten the Course of the Clinical Presentation

-Acting at multiple targets within both the innate and adaptive divisions of the immune system, oral dose and duration specific formulations for COVID-19 / common cold as well as an injectable ‘First Response’ medication for the treatment of traumatic brain injury (TBI) will be ideal therapeutics to treat inflammation in the 21st Century.
+Acting at multiple targets within both the innate and adaptive divisions of the immune system, oral dose and duration specific formulations for COVID-19 as well as a ‘First Response’ injectable for the treatment of all trauma / traumatic brain injury (TBI) are ideal therapeutics to treat inflammation in the 21st Century.

 A detailed examination of the pharmacokinetics of levocetirizine at the cell level illuminates the unique anti-inflammatory properties that extend beyond the IgE mediated release of histamine.
 Most important are its low volume of distribution (0.4 L/kg; ideal drug ≤ 0.6 L/kg), prolonged dissolution time from the H1 receptor in an acidic ph, enhanced receptor affinity as the pure isomer of cetirizine, fastest onset (0.9 hour), fastest to steady state, (approximately 40 hours), and the highest receptor occupancy at 24 hours of any currently available antihistamine.
 Such parameters impart an anti-inflammatory effect by down regulating the signaling proteins: IL-4, IL-6, IL-8, and TNF-alpha as well as cellular adhesion molecules.
 The latter are a homogeneous group of inducible immunoglobulins, integrins and selectins involved in cell-to-cell adhesion, cellular recruitment, homing and healing.

 Montelukast acts at the CysLT1 receptor to inhibit the physiologic action of leukotriene D4 (LTD4).
 Leukotrienes are protein mediators of inflammation similar to histamine; however, 100-1000x more potent on a molar basis than histamine in the lung.
 LTD4 is the most potent cysteinyl leukotriene in contracting smooth muscle, thereby producing bronchoconstriction.
 Contemporary cell and animal science underscore the potential use in patients with acute respiratory distress syndrome.
-Moreover, both montelukast and levocetirizine are known to reduce the quantity of neutrophils, eosinophils and their migration to the site of inflammation.
+Moreover, both montelukast and levocetirizine are known to reduce neutrophil and eosinophil quantity, and migration to the site of inflammation.

-Clinical data to date generated over the past 10 years suggests the combination levocetirizine + montelukast has the ability to significantly reduce the inflammatory response / duration of disease across a spectrum of ssRNA viruses: Influenza A, Influenza B, and the common cold.
-Like influenza and the common cold, COIVD-19 is also a ssRNA virus.
-Existing cell and animal data support the therapeutic concepts.
+Clinical data to date generated over the past 10 years suggests the combination levocetirizine + montelukast has the ability to significantly reduce the inflammatory response / duration of disease across a spectrum of ssRNA viruses: Influenza A, Influenza B, the common cold, and COVID-19.
+Existing cell and animal data support the therapeutic concept.